meilisearch/specifications/text/0089-scoped-api-keys.md

 ### I. Summary

 The SDKs can generate `Scoped API Keys` inheriting from a MeiliSearch's `API key` generated to force filters during a search for an end-user.
+A `Scoped API Key` is generated on the user server-side code to be used by an end-user.
 It allows users to have multi-tenant indexes and thus restricts access to documents depending on the end-user making the search request.

 ### II.
 Motivation